BioImage-Archive/bia-integrator/bia-ingest/README.md

 $ poetry run biaingest ingest --dryrun -om=simple --process-filelist=skip ${accession_id}
 ```

-The `accession_id` values are stored in a JSON file containing a list of strings, each representing one accession ID.
+The `accession_id` values are stored either in a JSON file containing a list of strings, each representing one accession ID.

 Example: